Cuenca: Cuenca to Guayaquil via El Cajas Full Day Tour

 - On request

-Today, en route to Guayaquil you visit El Cajas, a 70,000 ha / 172973 acres National Park that contains everything from cloud forest to rocky lunar landscapes.
+Today, you will visit El Cajas, a 70,000 ha.
+National Park that contains everything from cloud forest to rocky lunar landscapes.
 However, it is the lakes (more than 200 of them) scattered among jagged peaks that best characterize the reserve.

 Most of El Cajas lies above 3,000 meters, with grassland covering most of the rugged terrain.
 The frost and ice that can be found above 4,000 meters is a deterrent to most vegetation, but the tiny, and hardy, Quina tree clings to life here, higher than any other tree in the world.
 Keep a look out for these 200-year-old specimens tucked up against hillsides in pockets of primary forest, clothed in a green palette of mosses and ferns and fighting each other for sunlight.